Greater Good Science Center, University of California, Berkeley

 Vulnerability is essential for humans to feel love, connection, and belonging.
 In this TED Talk on The Power of Vulnerability, University of Houston research professor, Brené Brown talks about our fear of vulnerability and how it prevents humans from meeting their fundamental need for connection and belonging.
 Brown has spent more than a decade studying vulnerability, courage, authenticity and shame.
 She is the author of numerous books and frequently speaks about her work to audiences around the world.

 This is What Makes Employees Happy at Work – Michael C. Bush

 In this TED Talk, Michael C. Bush shares his insights into what makes workers unhappy -- and how companies can benefit their bottom lines by fostering satisfaction.
 Since 2015, Bush has expanded Great Place to Work's global mission to build a better world by helping organizations create great places to work not just for some but for all.
 Under his leadership, the firm has developed a higher standard of excellence that accounts for fair and equitable treatment of employees across demographic groups, as well as executive leader effectiveness, innovation and financial sustainability.
-His book A Great Place to Work For All outlines the compelling business and social benefits that come from these efforts.

 How to Turn A Group of Strangers into a Team - Amy Edmonson